Earl K. Fernandes: Priesthood

 Fernandes was ordained a priest for the Archdiocese of Cincinnati on May 18, 2002, by Archbishop Daniel Edward Pilarczyk at the Cathedral Basilica of St. Peter in Chains in Cincinnati.
 After his 2002 ordination, the archdiocese assigned Fernandes as parochial vicar of Holy Angels Parish and as a teacher at Lehman Catholic High School in Sidney, Ohio.

 In 2004, the archdiocese sent Fernandes to Rome to study at the Alphonsian Academy.
 He attained his Licentiate in Moral Theology in 2006 and his Doctorate in Moral Theology with a concentration in bioethics in 2007.
 During this time, he encountered the lay ecclesial movement of Communion and Liberation, and was deeply impacted by it.
 His episcopal motto is drawn from a prayer of the movement.
 While in Rome, Fernandes also trained as an exorcist with Carmine De Filippis, an exorcist of the Diocese of Rome.

 After returning to Ohio, Fernandes joined the faculty at Mount Saint Mary's Seminary in Cincinnati, later serving as its academic dean.
 In 2013, he published a book, Seminary Formation and Homosexuality, with the Institute for Priestly Formation.
 The book defended Pope Benedict XVI's ban of the admission of gay men to Catholic seminaries.

 In 2014, the archdiocese assigned Fernandes to serve as parochial administrator of Sacred Heart Parish in Cincinnati.
-While there, he celebrated the Tridentine Mass along with masses in Italian and English.
-He later said most of the attendees at the Tridentine masses were young people, whom Fernandes characterized as: ...
+While there, he celebrated the Tridentine Mass along with Mass in Italian and English.
+He later said most of the attendees of the Tridentine Mass were young people, whom Fernandes characterized as: ...
 Looking for reverence and beauty, a sense of transcendence, and to be connected to their parents and grandparents, the generations of faith...
 The Latin Mass is also quiet.
 There’s so much noise and business in our lives.
 They enter into the liturgies interiorly and love it for its tradition, the Faith of their fathers.
 Fernandes was named a Missionary of Mercy by Pope Francis for the Extraordinary Jubilee of Mercy in 2014.
 In 2016, Fernandes went to Washington D.C. to serve as secretary to the Apostolic Nuncio to the United States, Archbishop Carlo Maria Viganò.
 When Vigano was replaced later that year by Archbishop Christophe Pierre, Fernandes remained as secretary.

 Fernandes returned to Cincinnati in 2019 to become pastor of St. Ignatius Loyola Parish in Cincinnati.
 His predecessor had resigned due to a rape allegation.
 Parishioners at St. Ignatius spoke highly of Fernandes and his management of St. Ignatius following the other priest's removal.

 Fernandes also served as a judge on the archdiocesan marriage tribunal and as a board member of the Pontifical College Josephinum in Columbus, Ohio.
 Fernandes was active in the Beacons of Light program in the archdiocese, which sought to consolidate its 208 parishes into 57 clusters, each with one priest.